 Sports fans: when your favorite team hits a rich vein of form, winning week after week, and can’t put a foot wrong, you love them - right?

-But what happens when the wins dry up, and your beloved club couldn’t buy a draw, let alone a win?
+But what happens when the wins dry up, and your beloved team can't get a tie, let alone a win?
 Then, things get tricky, and patience can become fraught.

 The same principle applies to competitive intelligence; when things are going well and the results are paying dividends, product marketers are very quick to sing its praises (and rightfully so, we might add!)

 However, as is the case with the very best sports teams, there are sometimes challenges that rear their head - tribulations tough enough to test the hardest of product marketers.

-Problems when gathering competitive intelligence isn’t uncommon (hence, why we treated you to 30 CI tips 😉).
+Encountering problems when gathering competitive intelligence isn’t uncommon.
 After all, as the saying goes: “anything worth having, doesn’t come easy”, and believe us when we say competitive intelligence can be worth its weight in gold.